 1. Have a late-summer, aimless stroll or tranquil picnic.

 This is still prime season for long walks and lazy picnics.
-Explore some of the lesser-known corners of the city, from the village-like Butte aux Cailles neighborhood to the area along the Canal de l’Ourcq.
+Explore some of the lesser-known corners of the city, from the village-like Butte aux Cailles neighborhood to the area along the Canal de l’Ourcq and the verdant, quirky Parc de la Villette.
 Let yourself indulge in the wanderings of a true flaneur— a city wanderer with no particular aim.

 I also recommend sprawling out somewhere green for a late summer picnic.
 Stock up on delicious fixings from a good local bakery, or check out my guide to some of the best street food and fast food in Paris for suggestions on portable picnic fare.

-2. Get a Peek Inside Some Opulent Buildings During European Heritage Days
+2. Get a Peek Inside Opulent City Buildings During European Heritage Days

 Ever wonder what the secret interior corridors of Paris City Hall (pictured above) look like?
 Or those of the Palais de Justice and the National Assembly?
 If so, take a peek inside these and other opulent places in the city during the free European Heritage Days event.